-The best savings accounts in Canada offer high-interest rates and a no-fee account that comes with free withdrawals and deposit privileges.
+The best savings accounts in Canada offer high-interest rates and a no-fee account with free withdrawals and deposit privileges.

-Savings accounts are safe places to keep funds you don’t need right away.
+Savings accounts are safe places to keep funds you don’t need immediately.
 While the money is banked, you earn a little interest and extra cash from the bank since they put it to work when they give out loans.

 When you choose an online high-interest savings account, your interest rate may even beat inflation and increase your spending power in real terms over time.

 In Canada, most savings accounts are protected federally via the Canada Deposit Insurance Corporation (CDIC) by up to $100,000 per account type.

 Savings accounts at provincial credit unions are protected by the province’s deposit insurer.

 The Best Savings Account Rates in Canada

 Here are some of the best savings account interest rates in Canada right now.